-Fig. 1-1 Changes in mobile communication traffic [1] (English version of the figure is not available in this revision)
+Fig. 1-1 Changes in mobile communication traffic [1]

 In response to the increase in traffic due to these factors, it is expected that the current deployment of 5G, mainly sub6, will increase the capacity, and that the technological enhancement of mobile communication systems will increase the communication capacity.
 It is considered that only these aspects would not be able to cope with traffic increase.
 According to the GSMA report [2], as shown in Fig. 1-2, millimeter wave frequency resources of 4.5 GHz, 350 MHz, and 150 MHz, respectively, and a total of 5 GHz will be required by 2030 for three types of use cases: eMBB, FWA, and enterprise networks. reported as necessary.
 For these reasons, utilization of millimeter wave frequency resources is essential.